-A: Chambers of Commerce render many invaluable services for the benefit of its dues-paying members and for the benefit of all citizens since they are chartered also to serve the public interest.
-They are not government agencies, but they are organized as voluntary institutions to serve as central agencies in their area of service to advance economic, workforce and community development, and doing jobs that no individual can do alone.
+A: Chambers of Commerce render many invaluable services for the benefit of its dues-paying members and for society's benefit since they are chartered also to serve the public interest.
+They are not government agencies, but they are organized as voluntary institutions to serve as central agencies in their area of service to advance economic, workforce and community development, and for doing jobs that no individual can do alone.

 American Chambers of Commerce are older than the United States is as a country.
 The first Chamber in America, the New York State Chamber, was founded in 1768 and the first local Chamber was established in Charleston, South Carolina five years later.
 Today, there are more than 4,000 Chamber of Commerce in the United States and during these 243 years, Chambers of Commerce have been major contributors in making the United States the largest and most stable economy in the world.